AntoineRichard/OmniLRS/README.md

 In this repository, you will find the tools developped jointly by the Space Robotics group from the University of Luxembourg (SpaceR), and the Space Robotics Lab from Tohoku University in Japan (SRL).

+> Please note that this is only a partial release.
+The entirety of the code will be released at a later date.
+> We will also provide docker as well as Foxglove interfaces to ease the interaction with the simulation

 With this initial release we provide our small scale environments:
  - The lunalab
  - The lunaryard (3 versions 20m, 40m, 80m)